yuvalerdreich/Bulls-And-Cows-App/README.txt

-# Bulls and Cows Game (C#)
+# Bulls and Cows - Windows Forms Game (C#)
-This project implements the classic "Bulls and Cows" game as a console application in C#
+This project implements the classic "Bulls and Cows" game as a Windows Forms application in C#

-## Game Rules
+## Game Overview
-At the start, the player selects the **maximum number of guesses** (between 4 and 10).
+The computer randomly generates a secret sequence of **4 unique colors**.

-The computer generates a random 4-letter sequence using the letters A–H, with no repeats.
+The player has a limited number of attempts (between 4 and 10) to guess the sequence.

-On each turn, the player submits a guess (4 uppercase letters, no duplicates).
+After each guess:

 The system provides feedback:
- - **V** → correct letter and position (bull)
+ - **Black Peg (Bull):** Correct color in the correct position.
- - **X** → correct letter, wrong position (cow)
+ - **Yellow Peg (Cow):** Correct color in the wrong position.

-The player continues guessing until:
+The game ends when:
- - They guess correctly and win, or
+ - The player guesses the entire sequence (**Win**)
- - They run out of guesses and lose.
+ - The player runs out of attempts (**Loss**).

 ## How to Run
 1. Open the Visual Studio solution.
 2. Build the solution.
 3. Run the program.
-4. Follow the console prompts.
+4. Choose the number of attempts and play the game.